 Repository Config

-Codebase governor lets you to override capability defaults in a repository config file.
+Codebase Governor lets you to override capability defaults in a repository config file.

 This page explains the format of the Codebase Governor repository config YAML file.
 The codebase governor runner repository itself has a commented example of this file.
 All fields are optional so you can add only what you want the codebase governor to enforce – anything you omit you are free to manage manually via the GitHub UI or your own automation.